Nathannnn71/sealion-checkit/README.md

 1. Login using your custom email and password.
    - Alternatively, you can link your Google/Facebook Accounts
-   - Do not that these login configurations are NOT saved
+   - Do not that these login configurations are **NOT** saved

 2. Select a pre-existing assignment.
    - You can create new assignments by clicking the "Add Assignment" button

 4. You may do 1 of 2 things:
-   (a) Click a student profile to access their essay and feedback.
+   - Click a student profile to access their essay and feedback.
-   (b) Upload an essay
+   - Upload an essay

 5. Click the "Analyze Essay" button to start marking essays!